Lived:[1931-2020]. Born on Feb 28, 1931 in Berlin, Germany. Died on Dec 6, 2020 at home in Hindhead, Surrey (aged 89).

 Played as the Dunlop £2750 Tournament.
 Second-placed Henry Cotton (Eng) and Dai Rees (Wales) finished 1 shot behind Alliss (Eng).
 [Royal Lytham & St Annes GC, nr Blackpool, Lancs].

-Played as the Portuguese Open (not played in 1957).
-Won by Alliss (Eng).
+Played as the Portuguese Open (Oct 26-28).
+Second-placed and defending champion Ángel Miguel (Esp) finished 3 shots behind Peter Alliss (Eng).
 [Estoril GC, Estoril, Portugal].

 Played as the Italian Open (25th).
 Won by Peter Alliss (Eng).
 [GC Varese, Luvinate, nr Varese].